Below are 10 wedding photographer questions you should ask to make sure you get the images you want and you have an unforgettable day!

 I go through each image I deliver to you and make sure it’s perfect in regards to overall exposure, hue, saturation, cropping, color balance and more.
 Detailed facial retouching to remove skin blemishes or to make you appear thinner are not included but can be purchased at an additional cost.

 10. “How long does it normally take you to deliver your wedding images?”

-I try to have your wedding images to you within three weeks from your wedding day.
-If it was a big wedding with multiple photographers it will probably take a bit longer.
-Hopefully no longer than six to eight weeks.
+I try to have your wedding images to you within two to three weeks from your wedding day.
+If it was a big wedding with multiple photographers it may take a bit longer.